Sol Band: History

-The group's repertoire includes patriotic songs about resistance and livelihood in Palestine, as well as music from historic Arab artists like Umm Kulthum, Mohamed Abdel Wahab, Wadih El Safi and Fairuz.
-They have performed at local and international events, including at the French Institute (Gaza, 2015; Jerusalem, 2020), the Palestine International Festival (2018), the Palestine Music Expo (Ramallah, 2019), the EU-sponsored Rooftop Festival (Palestine, 2018), the Arabesques Festival (Montpellier, 2021), the Copacobana Festival (Ghent, 2021), the Jerash Festival (Jordan, 2023), and the Maite Zaitut Festival (Basque Country, 2025).

-In June 2025, the group played in Bilbao (Basque Country, Spain) at the closing ceremony of a protest organized by Gure Esku for the right of self-determination of the Basque people, as well as "in solidarity with other peoples in their struggle for liberation".
+The group has performed at local and international events, including at the French Institute (Gaza, 2015; Jerusalem, 2020), the Palestine International Festival (2018), the Palestine Music Expo (Ramallah, 2019), the EU-sponsored Rooftop Festival (Palestine, 2018), the Arabesques Festival (Montpellier, 2021), the Copacobana Festival (Ghent, 2021), the Jerash Festival (Jordan, 2023), and the Maite Zaitut Festival (Basque Country, 2025).
+In June 2025, they played in Bilbao (Basque Country, Spain) at the closing ceremony of a protest organized by Gure Esku for the right of self-determination of the Basque people, as well as "in solidarity with other peoples in their struggle for liberation".
+They have since taken part in other events in the Basque Country, including the local university, as well as elsewhere in Spain (Barcelona), and they toured Europe and the Middle East between late 2025 and early 2026.

+Artistry

+Sol Band's repertoire includes patriotic songs about resistance and livelihood in Palestine, as well as music from historic Arab artists like Umm Kulthum, Mohamed Abdel Wahab, Wadih El Safi and Fairuz.

 Founding member Fares Anbar also founded "Fares Anbar Music House", a physical and online school of percussion, songwriting and music theory.

 Reception

 Sol Band gained a significant following since its establishment, but some conservative figures in Palestinian society have been critical of a mixed-gender band performing in public and its members reported having faced severe restrictions by the Hamas administration of the Gaza Strip.
+However, support for them grew among Palestinians in Gaza during the genocide, as their music would help children cope with their situation.